 SON OF GODZILLA (1967)

 Okay here we go... time for some absurd noise.
-Not that you can say many releases in this series or the Toho line-up as a whole are particularly sombre.
-But your mileage may vary here depending on your thoughts about the classic Godzilla franchise and if you think making light of the title character is a big deal or not.
-For all those fans who want to debate whether the big guy is a father, a mother or just an adoptive parent, there will be others who see this purely as a lurid monster comedy.
-Some get pretty defensive about it as if they need to defend Godzilla's stoicism, but personally I'm of the mind that this is complete nonsense and should be treated as such.
+In more ways than one.
+Of course not many releases in this series, or the Toho line-up as a whole, are particularly sombre.
+But your mileage may vary here depending on your thoughts about the classic Godzilla franchise and whether you think making light of the title character is a big deal or not.
+For all those fans who want to debate whether the big guy is a father, a mother, or just an adoptive parent, there will be others who see this purely as a lurid monster comedy.
+Some get pretty defensive about it all, as if they need to defend Godzilla's stoicism for some reason, but personally I'm of the mindset that this is complete nonsense and should be treated as such.

 Monster Bites - The Ominous Star